If you are dreaming about starting an online business in Sri Lanka but have no idea where to begin, this post is for you.

 Here’s a hack to find a great packing supplier.
 Whenever you see a package you like, check the back of it.
 Usually, you’ll find the manufacturer’s contact details.
 That’s how I found my packing supplier.
 If you want to know what I use, go ahead and order a book from Jumpbooks.lk.

 It doesn’t matter how good your product is if no one knows you exist.
 If you’re going to start your own e-commerce business, be prepared to market it as well.

-You don’t have to spend any money in the beginning to market your store.
-I still don’t spend any money on marketing.
+You don’t have to spend money in the beginning to market your store.

 When you’re marketing something online, you need to know what digital marketing is.